cjbarnes/cjbarnes.github.io/_posts/2016-05-21-new-website.md

 TODO (value of second opinions, and of client's gut reactions.
 Hard to evaluate your own design fairly when you've been staring at it for so long)

+TODO (style - ise or ize?
+Oxford comma? tone of voice?)

 ## no deadlines

 TODO